toshi0607/Go-FAQ-Japanese-Edition/original.md

 In Go, `T3` does not satisfy `Opener`, although it might in another language.

-While it is true that Go's type system does less for the programmer in such cases, the lack of subtyping makes the rules about interface satisfaction very easy to state: are the function's names and signatures exactly those of the interface?
+While it is true that Go’s type system does less for the programmer in such cases, the lack of subtyping makes the rules about interface satisfaction very easy to state: are the function’s names and signatures exactly those of the interface?
-Go's rule is also easy to implement efficiently.
+Go’s rule is also easy to implement efficiently.
 We feel these benefits offset the lack of automatic type promotion.
 Should Go one day adopt some form of polymorphic typing, we expect there would be a way to express the idea of these